 Wishing you much love and joy in cyberspace, or wherever you may roam.

-Julie Spira is a top online dating expert and founder of CyberDatingExpert.com.
-She’s the author of the bestseller, The Perils of Cyber-Dating: Confessions of a Hopeful Romantic Looking for Love Online and creates irresistible profiles for singles on the dating scene.
-For more dating advice, follow @JulieSpira on Twitter and at Facebook.com/CyberDatingExpert.
+Julie Spira is an Online Dating Expert and was an early adopter of the Internet.
+She’s the author of the bestseller, The Perils of Cyber-Dating: Confessions of a Hopeful Romantic Looking for Love Online and creates Irresistible Profiles for singles on the dating scene.
+For more online dating advice, follow @JulieSpira on Twitter and sign up for the free Weekly Flirt newsletter.

 Dear Cyber-Dating Expert,